On an estimator achieving the adaptive rate in nonparametric regression under $L^p$-loss for all $1\leq p \leq \infty$: Simultaneous estimation for known smoothness

 \section{Simultaneous estimation for known smoothness}

-Assume that $f\in \Theta(\beta,Q)$ with $\beta$ and $Q$ known.
-Consider a pair of scaling and wavelet function $(\phi,\psi)$ generated by a multiresolution analysis of $L^2[0,1]$ that is $s$-regular, i.e. $\phi$ and $\psi$ have compact support and are $s$-times continuously differentiable (for construction of wavelet bases on $[0,1],$ see also Cohen et {\it al.} \cite{coh}).
-Then, for every $f\in L^2[0,1]$,
+Let $(\phi,\psi)$ be a scaling and wavelet function generating an orthogonal wavelet basis on $L^2[0,1].$ We assume that the wavelet basis is $s$-regular, that is, $\phi$ and $\psi$ have compact support and are $s$-times continuously differentiable.
+An explicit construction of such a wavelet bases on $[0,1]$ has been obtained by Cohen et {\it al.} \cite{coh}.
+Any $f\in L^2[0,1]$ can be expanded in $L^2$-sense as